Opening passage in original Old English and four modern English translations:

 Apart from straight translations of Beowulf you will also find various retellings of the story.
 Rebsamen, for instance, earlier published Beowulf Is My Name (1971), the same story as told by Beowulf in prose.
 Poet David Breeden has produced an illustrated adaptation available online; here's how he presents the passage shown above in translations:

-One night, after a beer party,
+One night, after a

 the Danes settled in the hall